RishiSargar/ETL_Application_Assignment/Readme.txt

 	Shape_len  float64
 	The_geom   string

+Execution Step :
+1. Make sure Go is installed, switch to the directory where you have Data_Load.go file.
+2. hit "go build Data_Load.go"
+3. hit "go run Data_Load.go <number of rows to be pulled>"

 B. ETL API
 1. This components provides an API to access the data stored in the database and get some of the insights of the data.
 2. Once ETL_API.go is executed, application will be launched on localhost on port number 12345